My Three Favourite… Autumn Reads

 All seemingly brought about by an evil wooden doll named Dido, which seems to have a strange power over anyone who comes too close to it.
 A cult classic among children and teens, it’s a haunting exploration of cruelty, madness, resilience and redemption.
 Just don’t come crying to us when your candles start flickering…

 What about you?
-When the weather starts to get dark and dismal, which books do you turn to?
+When the weather starts to get dark and dismal, which Autumn reads do you turn to?